 - IBM Data Science Professional Certificate

-These certifications and certificates are suitable for those with little to no experience.
+These certifications and certificates are suitable for those with little to no experience in data science who are looking for ways to hone their skills.
 For those with experience (5+ years) as a data scientist, certifications are available to prove a higher degree of knowledge, skill, and technological ability.

 Some advanced certifications in data science include: